Christian Walker Preview, Player Props: Diamondbacks vs. Orioles

-On Friday, Christian Walker (.314 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 9:40 PM ET.
+On Saturday, Christian Walker (.293 on-base percentage in past 10 games, 54 points below season-long percentage) and the Arizona Diamondbacks play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 8:10 PM ET.

 Christian Walker Game Info & Props vs. the Orioles